 Static poses can easily look stiff.
 Very often, the most natural moment happens in between the held poses.
 That is why I like to use movement to flow into a pose instead of simply holding one.
 I also try to begin with a feeling, a mood, or a story.
 Once I connect with that emotion, my body naturally finds a position that feels believable.
 At that point, the pose becomes an expression of the feeling rather than just a shape.

-What feels different between modeling and dancing?
+Meko, what feels most different to you between modeling and dancing?

 With dancing, the audience is right there in front of me, and I receive immediate feedback through their reactions, their gaze, and their applause.
 With modeling, there is no instant response like that, so I have to trust myself and believe that what I am giving to the camera is enough.